Space Cadet (song)

-"Space Cadet" is a song by American record producer Metro Boomin, featuring vocals from American rapper Gunna.
-It was sent to rhythmic contemporary radio through Boominati and Republic on January 29, 2019, as the second single of Metro's debut studio album, Not All Heroes Wear Capes (2018).
+"Space Cadet" is a song by American record producer Metro Boomin featuring American rapper Gunna.
+It was sent to rhythmic contemporary radio through Boominati and Republic on January 29, 2019, as the fifth and final single of Metro's debut studio album, Not All Heroes Wear Capes (2018).

 Background

 "Space Cadet" is primarily produced by Metro Boomin and Wheezy, with Allen Ritter as an additional producer.
-Meanwhile, the vocals are handled by Gunna, with background vocals at the end from American rapper and singer Travis Scott, a close friend and frequent collaborator of both Metro and Gunna.
-On the song, Gunna raps about his lavish lifestyle.
+Meanwhile, the vocals are handled by Gunna, with background vocals at the end from fellow American rapper and singer Travis Scott, a close friend and frequent collaborator of both Metro and Gunna, who also appears on five other album tracks: "Overdue", "Dreamcatcher", "Up to Something", "Only 1 (Interlude)", and "No More" On the song, Gunna raps about his lavish lifestyle.
 It is mostly a reference to the Rolls-Royce Wraith, an expensive car that is known for its starry ceiling.
 A space cadet is a trainee astronaut.

 It marks the second official collaboration between Metro and Gunna, following Gunna's 2018 song "Car Sick", which also features Canadian rapper Nav, who is a close friend and frequent collaborator of both artists.
 The song is from Gunna's commercial mixtape, Drip Season 3, to which Metro served as an executive producer on and also produced four other songs from the project, "Helluva Price", "Pedestrian", "My Soul", and "No Joke".
-Gunna also makes another appearance on the album alongside American rapper and label boss Young Thug on the song "Lesbian".
+Gunna also makes another appearance on the album alongside fellow American rapper and label boss Young Thug on the song "Lesbian".